-The procedure takes 5-7 minutes per eye.
-It is done under topical anesthetic drops.
-Using the IntraLase all-laser method, a femtosecond laser is used to create a flap and remove a precise amount of corneal tissue.
-After that, an excimer laser treats the cornea, and the flap is laid back into position and kept in place by natural suction – no sutures.
+The procedure takes 5-7 minutes per eye and is performed under topical anesthesia.
+The IntraLase all-laser method includes using a femtosecond laser to create a corneal flap.
+Once the flap is lifted by your surgeon, a secondary laser (the VISX Excimer Laser) uses a cold light beam to sculpt the cornea’s surface to the desired shape, correcting nearsightedness, farsightedness and/or astigmatism.
+The flap is laid back into position by your doctor and kept in place by natural suction – no sutures needed.
 Eye drops are used and plastic shields are placed over the eyes to protect them until the following day.
 Results are almost immediate, with minimum discomfort during the first 24-hour period.

 The cornea is easily numbed with eye drops during the procedure.
 Most patients say they have little to no discomfort both during and after LASIK.

 Recovery is fast.
 The first couple of hours after surgery, your eye may feel somewhat irritated, with a burning sensation and some tearing.
 Vision is typically blurry during this time.
 We recommend you go home and nap for a couple of hours following surgery in order to rest your eyes.
 After several hours, the irritation goes away and the vision begins to clear.
 The day after surgery, most irritating sensations are completely gone and vision is remarkably clear.

 A mild sedative is available prior to surgery to help you relax during the procedure as well as to encourage sleep afterward.
 The surgeons and operating room technicians will walk you through each step during the procedure, which puts many patients at ease.

 Some patients may prefer to have each eye done on different days, but in most cases, both eyes are done on the same day.
 This avoids the period of imbalance that occurs if one eye still needs correction while the other one doesn’t.